-On behalf of the Gaston County for ACCESS/Central Transportation, I hereby acknowledge receipt of the Title VI Nondiscrimination Plan.
-We, the Gaston County Board of Commissioners, have reviewed and hereby adopt this Plan.
-We are committed to ensuring that all decisions are made in accordance with the nondiscrimination guidelines of this Plan, to the end the no person is excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any Gaston County ACCESS transportation services and activities on the basis of race, color, national origin, sex, age, creed (religion), or disability, as protected by Title VI of the Civil Rights Act of 1964 and the nondiscrimination provisions g^{} the Federal Transit Administration.
+On behalf of the Gaston County for ACCESS/Central Transporta ation, I hereby acknowledge receipt of the Title VI Nondiscrimination Plan.
+We, the Gaston County Board of Comm issioners, have reviewed and hereby adopt this Plan.
+We are committed to ensuring that all decisions are made in acc to the end the no person is excluded from participation in, denied under any Gaston County ACCESS transportation services and age, creed (religion), or disability, as protected by Title VI of the provisions of the Federal Transit Administration. d the benefits of, or otherwise subjected to discrimination activities on the basis of race, color, national origin, sex, Signature of Authorizing Official DATE